symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Installing and configuring Doctrine PHPCR-ODM
 =============================================

+The Symfony2 CMF makes extensive use of the PHP Content Repository ODM; in fact, it is required by the following CMF bundles: BlockBundle, ContentBundle, MenuBundle, RoutingExtraBundle, SimpleCmsBundle and TreeBrowserBundle.

-The goal of this tutorial is to install and configure Doctrine PHPCR-ODM.
+The goal of this tutorial is to install and configure Doctrine PHPCR-ODM, ready for you to get started with the CMF.

-For more details see the `official PHPCR-ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_ Some additional information can be found on the `DoctrinePhpcrBundle github.com project <https://github.com/doctrine/DoctrinePHPCRBundle>`_ which for the most part mimics the standard `DoctrineBundle <https://github.com/doctrine/DoctrineBundle>`_.
+For more details see the `official PHPCR-ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_.
+Some additional information can be found on the `DoctrinePhpcrBundle github.com project <https://github.com/doctrine/DoctrinePHPCRBundle>`_, which for the most part mimics the standard `DoctrineBundle <https://github.com/doctrine/DoctrineBundle>`_.

 Finally for information about PHPCR see the `official PHPCR website <http://phpcr.github.com>`_.